NanoscopyAI/tutorial_mcs_detect/README.md

 ["*[1-2].tif"] # Only channels 1 and 2
 ```
 Use `nano` or `vi` as text editors if needed.

+The recipe will run a parameter sweep from z=1 to z=2 at increments of 0.5, you can modify these as needed.
+At the end it will, for each input tif file, generate a CSV file named 'stats_{original_file_name}.csv' with statistics on the size and intensity of objects for each filter value.
+The filename and z value used are columns in this csv.

 **Change the inputdirectory**
 The recipe will have `testdir` as inputdirectory, change it to point to your directory of choice.